scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_4.md

 # SONiC 101 - Exercise 4: Bi-directional Forward Detection (BFD) [20 Min]

 ### Description:
-In Lab Exercise 4 the student will explore the use of BFD
+In Lab Exercise 4 the student will explore BFD as its currently implemented in SONiC.
+As we've seen, SONiC has FRR running in its "bgp" docker container.
+By default the FRR/BGP container runs zebra, staticd, and bgpd daemons, as well as a couple other processes.
+To enable additional FRR daemons such as ISIS or BFD we need to 'exec' into the container and enable the daemon.
+Once enabled, we can then vtysh into FRR and apply our BFD configuration.

 > [!IMPORTANT]
-> BFD is a feature in development within SONiC
+> BFD is a feature in development within SONiC.
+In this lab exercise we'll manually enable the BFD daemon and configure BFD, however, the daemon won't persist across router reloads or restarts of the bgp container
->

 ## Contents
 - [Exercise 4: Bi-directional Forward Detection BFD \[20 Min\]]
     - [Description:](#description)
   - [Lab Objectives](#lab-objectives)
   - [SONiC ACL Architecture](#sonic-acl-architecture)
   - [End of Lab 4](#end-of-lab-4)

 ## Lab Objectives